Trauma Therapy Specialist Program in Singapore

 "Trauma cannot be integrated as part of the ordinary memory system and lies on as an isolated piece of the past that keeps coming back."

-It is important that individuals who have experienced trauma receive appropriate services based on evidence-based practices to support their healing.
-As Beau Taplin said, “perhaps the Butterfly is proof that you can go through a great deal of darkness and still become something Beautiful.”
+Our goal is to help you feel safer in your body, reconnect with others and grow from within.
+As Beau Taplin wrote, “perhaps the butterfly is proof that you can go through a great deal of darkness and still become something beautiful.”

 Connected Self℠ has a long and proven track record in providing specialist attachment and trauma-focused therapy to children, youths and adults who have experienced adverse childhood experiences, abuse, divorce, abandonment, medical trauma or traumatic grief.
 Our clinicians comprise of a highly skilled team of psychologists, art psychotherapists and occupational therapists and counsellors, who have additional training in dyadic (parent-child) and/or trauma focused approaches to therapy.